- His first international individual medal at the 2018 Pan Pacific Championships

 Favourite event: 100m breaststroke

 A near drowning in a backyard pool at the age of 4 was the starting point for Jake Packard’s wondrous career.
 It was this incident that led to him joining a squad team, swimming in the ocean and pool more often, and leading to him becoming a more confident swimmer.
-His career highlights include swimming at the Rio Olympic Games – he won bronze in the 4 x 100m Medley Relay – and getting his first international medal in the 100m breaststroke at last year’s Pan-Pacific Championships in Japan.
+His career highlights include swimming at the Rio Olympic Games – he won bronze in the 4 x 100m Medley Relay – and getting his first international medal in the 100m breaststroke at the 2018 Pan-Pacific Championships in Japan.
+Jake was apart of the 4x100m medley relay team who won gold and set a new Games Record at the 2018 Commonwealth Games.

-Jake is currently in his second year of a degree in Animal Ecology at USC, and is using his passion for animals and the ecosystem as a driving force to create some real change at the Great Barrier Reef.
+Jake is currently in his second year of a degree in Animal Ecology at UniSC, and is using his passion for animals and the ecosystem as a driving force to create some real change at the Great Barrier Reef.
 His ambition is to create a marine park on the Sunshine Coast that specialises in replanting coral spawn on to severely bleached / cyclone damaged areas of the reef.
+Jake was named UniSC's Sportsperson of the Year in 2018.